amrrageh1/MediTriage/README.md

 - Android Studio Hedgehog or newer
 - Android SDK API 26+
-- A running instance of the Node.js Oracle backend (see backend repo, if published separately)
+- A running instance of the Node.js Oracle backend

 ### Configuration

 1. **Clone the repository**